cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 **CometBFT state bootstrap**

-In addition to managing snapshots, it is neccessary to bootstrap (setup) the state and block store of CometBFT in order for CometBFT to continue with block sync and consensus after state sync.
+In addition to managing snapshots, it is neccessary to bootstrap (setup) the state and block store of CometBFT to start up.
+Upon a successful start, CometBFT performs block sync and consensus.
-At the moment of writing this ADR, there is no command line in CometBFT that supports this.
+At the moment of writing this ADR, there is no command line in CometBFT that supports this, but an [issue][state-bootstrap] has been opened to address this.
-Thus application developers have to, within their bootstraping command:
+Until it has been resolved, the application developers have to, within their bootstraping command:

 - Create a state and block store
-- Launch a light client to verify the snapshot headers
+- Launch a light client to obtain and verify the block header for a given height.
-- Use the light client's `State` and `Commit` functions to retrieve the proper state, verify the `AppHash` and retrieve the `LastCommit`.
+- Use the light client's `State` and `Commit` functions to retrieve the proper state and `AppHash`, verify it with the application, and retrieve the last commit for the snapshot height.
 - Save the retrieved values into the state and block stores.

 This code is essentially what the existing implementation of the statesync reactor does, once state syncing is complete